-Sexual harassment, paternity leave, and gender nonbinary are the three top diversity topics for board discussion, says high-profile independent director Nicolette Rubinsztein
+Sexual harassment, paternity leave, and gender nonbinary are the hot-button diversity topics for board discussion, says independent director Nicolette Rubinsztein.

 What are the hot button diversity topics for boards at the moment?